 - Both translators and interpreters are bound to keep the information they have access to while doing an assignment confidential

 - They are not allowed to change or delete/omit anything from the original document/speech

-- Although translators sometimes face pressurised situations with tight deadlines, being face-to-face with a client you are interpreting for, and having to think clearly and quickly is a vital skill for interpreters.
+- Whilst translators working with written text often face high-pressure situations when it comes to tight deadlines, we are especially in awe of face-to-face interpreters.
+Having to think clearly and quickly is a vital skill for interpreters who work face-to-face with clients.
 While translators will usually have time to consider their choices, more often than not interpreters are required to produce instantaneous yet accurate translations, which can be challenging

 - Translators have the advantage of being able to do their research while working on an assignment.
 They have access to dictionaries, so if there is a word they do not know or can’t remember immediately, all they have to do is look it up.
 An interpreter does not have that privilege

 - Interpreters may have assignments that can be emotionally challenging (custody cases, patients with terminal illnesses), but also fun and pleasant ones (they may even be asked to dress up to interpret at a formal dinner party for example)

 - While translators can check their work or have it checked by a proofreader after they have finished and make changes, for an interpreter the situation is quite different: once the words are out there, you cannot magically get them back

 Myth: Machine translations will replace human translations.